mukundsadani07/JS-Analog-Clock/README.md

 # JS-Analog-Clock
 This is a javascript based Analog Clock.
+Its not responsive, Only desktop view is supported.